Apple M1 Max vs Pentium E5200

 Detailed specifications

-Pentium E5200 and Apple M1 Max basic parameters such as number of cores, number of threads, base frequency and turbo boost clock, lithography, cache size and multiplier lock state.
+Pentium E5200 and M1 Max basic parameters such as number of cores, number of threads, base frequency and turbo boost clock, lithography, cache size and multiplier lock state.
 These parameters indirectly say of CPU speed, though for more precise assessment you have to consider their test results.

 Physical cores | 2 (Dual-core) | 10 (Deca-Core) |